 Many public EV charge points are free to use, however, the majority of fast and rapid chargers do charge a fee.
 There are websites and apps that can assist you with finding an electric car charging station.

-Alternatively, EV charge points can be installed at your home but often require you to have off-street parking.
-Charging your vehicle at home is the most convenient and cost-effective method and Government grants are available to support with the installation of home EV charge points.
+Alternatively, EV charge points can be installed at your home, but often require you to have off-street parking.
+Charging your vehicle at home is the most convenient and cost-effective method, and Government grants may be available to support with the installation of home EV charge points.